When to Stop Testing? Testing Exit Criteria Decision

 • 5% Test cases can be failed but the Failed Test cases are of low priority.

-• All major functional / business flows are executed successfully with various inputs and are working fine.
+• All major functional / business flows have been executed successfully with various inputs and are working fine.

 Deadlines:

-• Project Deadline or Test Finish deadline is reached.
+• Project Deadline and Test Finish deadline have been reached.

 Test Documents: